You-Did-Bowman/JavaScript-Practice/README.md

 # JavaScript-Practice

 ## About The Project
-This repo contains tasks abotu JavaScript that I am completing in addition to my further training at DCI.
+This repo contains tasks about JavaScript that I am completing in addition to my further training at DCI.
 I can find the tasks on various pages on the Internet.
 <br><br>
 My most common sources are